HISTORY OF THE INTERNET: 50 YEARS AGO

 WiFi and now Bluetooth connected devices include smartphones, headphones, hearing aids, pacemakers, house security cameras and alarms, thermostats, robotic vacuum cleaners, house lights, and coffee mugs.

-I’m not kidding; each morning I pour my coffee into a mug that has an embedded heating coil and battery.
-Via WiFi, it connects to an app on my iPhone that will keep the coffee at a set temperature, at least until the battery runs out.
+I’m not kidding; each morning, I pour my coffee into a mug that has an embedded heating coil and battery.
+Via Bluetooth, it connects to an app on my iPhone that will keep the coffee at a set temperature, at least until the battery runs out.

 The future of the Internet is calling.